somsos/somsos-template51-devops/README.md

 and the `Dockerfile` defines how to build it and deploy it.

-So in theory this two commands could build and deploy any kind of app, whether it uses Java, Python, GoLand, Node, Angular, React, etc.
+So in theory this two commands could build and deploy any kind of app, whether it uses MAriaDB, Java, GoLand, Angular, React, etc.

-Here a graph of the working flow which goes from the git push to the deploy of the app.
+Here a graph of the working flow which goes from the `git push` to the deploy of the app, and in case of rollback it's the same pipeline just instead of using `git commit` we use `git revert` to apply again the commit that was working before.

 ![devops pipeline flow](./1_documentation/devops-pipeline.png)